Checklist for digital competence: E-learning made easy

 5. Use simple technology for e-learning

-Make it as easy as possible for you and your employees; after all, they should focus on the learning content.
-For this to succeed, good planning and simple technology are crucial.
-Remember that especially older employees often struggle with complicated software.
+Make things as easy as possible for yourself and your employees, after all they should be able to focus on the learning content.
+To make that happen, good planning and simple technology are essential.
+Keep in mind that older employees in particular repeatedly struggle with complicated software.
 Use a simple learning platform like blink.it for your e-learning and collect all learning content in one course.
-This way, you can be sure that every employee can access it and actually work on it.
-Additionally, you can regularly remind them of your e-learning by sending them an email, for example.
+That way, you can be sure that every employee can access it and actually complete it.
+In addition, you can remind them regularly about your e-learning by, for example, sending them an email.

 Are you looking for the best e-learning method for your company?
 Get our free overview "The Best E-Learning Methods for Companies" here.